National Environmental Public Health Internship Program Application for Students

 - Have active health insurance and be capable of performing various environmental health tasks, some of which may be physically challenging

-The program will support 19 undergraduate and 6 graduate environmental health student internships and provide a base stipend of $4,000 ($400 per week) for undergraduates and $6000 ($600 per week) for graduate students.
+Participants will receive a base stipend of $6,000 for undergraduates and $8000 for graduates for a 10-week internship.
 The stipend is intended to cover lodging, food, and incidental expenses.
 An additional relocation stipend is available to cover the costs if the student relocates for the internship.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.